 Fast charging or rapid charging?
 Your guide to electric car charger types

-Our guide to different electric car charger types and speeds in the UK
+Not all car chargers are created equal.
+Here is our guide to different electric car charger types and speeds in the UK

 Drivers have been refuelling their cars using petrol and diesel pumps for decades, but with the electric vehicle revolution in full swing, we’ll have to get used to charging our cars instead of filling them up.
 The UK’s charging networks are quickly expanding and there are multiple types of chargers to get your head around, offering different speeds and plug types.